baruchgu/playcourt/k3s/nfs_server/README.md

 - open Nginx container with replicas and config file mounted to NFS folder
 - test the Nginx server output
 ## Pre-requirements
-K3S tool is running in Debian based node
+K3S tool is running in Debian based node.
 The script installs the following apt packages by sudo permissions:
 - nfs-server
 - curl